 Numeric Input Conversions Next: String Input Conversions Previous: Table of Input Conversions Up: C-Style I/O Functions

-This section describes the scanf
+This section describes the scanf conversions for reading numeric

 values.

-conversion matches an optionally signed integer in decimal
+The %d conversion matches an optionally signed integer in decimal

 radix.

-conversion matches an optionally signed integer in any of
+The %i conversion matches an optionally signed integer in any of

 the formats that the C language defines for specifying an integer